ford-at-home/prompt2production/README.md

 By default the video step calls the `minimax/video-01` model on Replicate.
 If the `replicate` package is not installed or the API call fails, a placeholder file is created so you can test the rest of the pipeline offline.
 Text-to-text prompts use AWS Bedrock's Nova model, which reads credentials from your `~/.aws/credentials` file.
 This repository contains lightweight stubs for each step so you can see how the pieces fit together before plugging in real API keys and logic.

+## Under the Hood

+The CLI lives in `cli/build_project.py`.
+Each stage of the pipeline is implemented as a small module under `core/chains` or `core/services`.
+Prompt templates live in `core/templates` and utility functions in `core/utils`.
+The example projects inside `projects/` demonstrate how a YAML configuration drives the entire workflow.